Drinking Bottle with Binchotan Active Charcoal

 If you crumble it and scatter it on your house plants it will give the soil nutrients which benefit plant growth.
 Due to its porous surface it can also be used as a deodorant, to absorb unpleasant smells in cat litter, laundry baskets, nappy containers or shoes.
 Binchotan is also an effective humidity absorber and can absorb any humidity in a wardrobe.
 Binchotan also has numerous properties which promote good health.
 It not only diffuses ‘dangerous’ electro-magnetic waves from computer screens but also creates negative ions.
 More precisely, the infrared rays constantly emitted by the charcoal reduce the humidity in fine particles which naturally change into negative ions.

-Use and care Only use tap water with the Binchotan active charcoal.
+Only use tap water with the Binchotan active charcoal.
 Your Binchotan active charcoal has already been washed and is ready to use.
 Please do not wash it with solvents or soap.
 Please do not wash it with aromatised tonics or juices.
 Please take the charcoal out of the bottle you are using it in before washing it.
 The impurities absorbed by the Binchotan active charcoal are freed by dousing it with boiling water.
 Do not drink water which has been in contact with the Binchotan active charcoal for more than 48 hours.
 You occasionally find tiny particles / fragments of the active charcoal in the water, but that isn’t a ground for concern; swallowing them isn’t harmful (active charcoal tablets are prescribed to treat diarrhoea, digestive problems or wind).